NickThorne123/Go_Docker/README.md

 Note that you can follow these commands with `./..` [which is like a Go */* wildcard](https://stackoverflow.com/questions/28031603/what-do-three-dots-mean-in-go-command-line-invocations).

+The hello.go example pulls in a library from `"github.com/golang/example/stringutil"` so we need to initialise a module before running with an extra `go get hello` or `go mod init hello` before the run command above.

 ## Docker build (do try this at home)

 So enough background, onto a much better way to build and run Go, using the containerisation powers of Docker.
-There are a few resoruces like the [official golang image](https://hub.docker.com/_/gola).
+There are a few resources like the [official golang image](https://hub.docker.com/_/gola).
 There are some useful bits in [here](https://levelup.gitconnected.com/complete-guide-to-create-docker-container-for-your-golang-application-80f3fb59a15e) and [here](https://github.com/qorbani/docker-golang-hello-world) too.

-This was probably the most useful [Docker + Golang](https://www.docker.com/blog/docker-golang/) resource covering more of the cross-compilation options that will allow us to compile and build in Docker and generate a Mac executable.
+This was probably the most useful [Docker + Golang](https://www.docker.com/blog/docker-golang/) resource covering more of the cross-compilation options that will allow us to compile and build in Docker and generate a Mac/OSX executable.

 First step is to create a Dockerfile.
 You can run the compile build etc commands from the Dockerfile (commented out in this repo), and then build the Docker image from the command line with

-`Docker build . -t nicksgolang`
+`docker build . -t nicksgolang`

 Next run the image with